Specifyapp/parsers/parsers/pascalcasify/README.md

 # Pascalcasify

 ## Description

-Loop on all tokens and apply pascalcase function on the given keys.
+This parser helps you apply pascalcase function on specific keys from a design token.

-Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli).
+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).
 ## Interface

 ```ts